When I finally fell back down to earth off my lofty perch, I discovered I had

 On another occasion his mother and I walked together part of a short city block while our son reached up gripping one of each of our hands.
 This opportunity to hold onto both of us at the same time came to him only once in his lifetime.

-Having amply demonstrated that her signature on the bottom line of a document sharing joint custody with me was fake, the onion continued to peel to its rotten core.
+Having amply demonstrated that her signature on the bottom of a document sharing joint custody with me was fake, the onion continued to peel to its rotten core.
 Things I did which I thought were good, she reacted as if they were bad.
 What I thought was a graceful concession; she treated as the least that was owed to her.
 Things I thought were above and beyond the call of duty, she acted as if they were pulled from the dark bottom of my bag of tricks.

 Her mask off, I readjusted.
 If that’s the way she wants to play, so be it, and good luck to her.
-Another round in court might have bent her more to my side.
+Another round in court might have bent her more to my favor.
 But enough!

 Even if I won the next round – despite all the odds – what were we going to live on?
 She had maneuvered herself to be virtually financially judgment-proof.
 California had a policy in divorce disputes called “imputed income.”
 If a person earned x but their training set them up to earn x+5 the court obligated them to earn x+5.
 That was not a policy in New York.
 She earned x-5 and could get away with it.